Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 The ALL virtual field (i.e. it is not in the index) expands to all fields defined

-* in the SearchParameters::allAttributes (the object representation of the corresponding attribute in the REST API Search Request)
+* in the `SearchParameters::allAttributes` (the object representation of the corresponding attribute in the REST API Search Request)

-OR, in case they are empty.
+OR, in case they are empty

-* in the DictionaryService::getAllProperties.
+* in the `DictionaryService::getAllProperties`.

 ### TEXT

-The TEXT virtual field (i.e. it is not in the index) expands to all fields and defined:
+The TEXT virtual field (i.e. it is not in the index) expands to all fields and is defined by:

-* in the SearchParameters::textAttributes (the object representation of the corresponding attribute in the REST API Search Request)
+* in the `SearchParameters::textAttributes` (the object representation of the corresponding attribute in the REST API Search Request)

 OR, in case they are empty

-* in the AlfrescoDefaultTextFields (i.e. cm:name, cm:title, cm:description, cm:content)
+* in the `AlfrescoDefaultTextFields` (i.e. cm:name, cm:title, cm:description, cm:content).

 This generates a term centric multi-field query: